ksisson/liri-node-app/README.md

     * Example command: "node liri.js spotify-this-song tuesday"

 *   "do-what-it-says"
-    * This command will look to the [random.txt](random.text) file and execute the command written in there.
+    * This command will look to the [random.txt](random.txt) file and execute the command written in there.
     * Example command: "node liri.js do-what-it-says"

+Each of your results will be logged in [log.txt](log.txt).